-These author's guidelines are designed to help our authors and proposed authors prepare manuscripts that meet the editorial requirements, styles and publication standards, and express the interests of our wide-ranging readership.
+These guidelines are designed to help our authors and potential authors prepare manuscripts that meet our editorial requirements, styles and publication standards, and express the interests of our wide-ranging readership.
 The guidelines are also to make the writing and preparation process easier for you.

 Our goal, like yours, is to create and present, in magazine format, articles and other informational materials that are useful, interesting and accurate.

-At first glance, this packet may look imposing.
+At first glance, this packet might look imposing.
 However, the guidelines are easy to follow and enhance the quality and the publication potential of articles submitted to Hearing Loss Magazine.